Spaced Repetition

 }The if statement consists of:

-ifkeyword: this is the start of theifstatementcondition: condition is an expression that evaluates to true or false.
-The condition must be in a pair of parentheses:(){}: a block statement: any code we want to execute if the condition is true goes inside the curly braces here
+ifkeyword - this is the start of theifstatementcondition- condition is an expression that evaluates to true or false.
+The condition must be in parentheses:(){}- a code block: any code we want to execute if the condition is true goes inside these braces

 We can represent this with a diagram too: